Officializm/Matlab-Image-Processing/README.md

 # Matlab Image Processing
-This code is written for Matlab Image Processing Project.
+This code was written for Matlab Image Processing Project.